SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

   >> protocol TitledLoggable : Loggable { }
   -> extension Array: Loggable where Element: TitledLoggable { }
      extension Array: Loggable where Element: MarkedLoggable { }
-  // Error: redundant conformance of 'Array<Element>' to protocol 'Loggable' !$ error: conflicting conformance of 'Array<Element>' to protocol 'Loggable'; there cannot be more than one conformance, even with different conditional bounds
+  // Error: Redundant conformance of 'Array<Element>' to protocol 'Loggable'.
+  !$ error: conflicting conformance of 'Array<Element>' to protocol 'Loggable'; there cannot be more than one conformance, even with different conditional bounds
   !! extension Array: Loggable where Element: MarkedLoggable { }
   !! ^